BITSS-OPA/opa-deworming/index.md

 </details>

 <!--
 Now the benefits are flexible to worm prevalence and lenght of treatment.
 To facilitate comparison with the other two approaches, the report presents here the results using the same prevalence and length of treatment assumptions parameters as in approach 1 and 2.
 Both approaches implicitly assume prevalence rates of 100% and do not distinguish between original population and target populuation.
-Both approaches also set the length of treatment at `r years_of_treat_0_so` years.
+Both approaches also set the length of treatment at 2.41 years.
 -->

 To compute the benefits for this approach, this paper uses data on prevalence and length of treatment for the four countries that Evidence Action has records for.
 Readers interested in assessing the effects of deworming for a specific value of prevalence and length of treatment are referred to the [interactive app](https://fhoces.shinyapps.io/shiny_app_test/) (tab on key assumptions) where they can input the values that best reflect their setting.
 To facilitate comparison with the other two approaches, this paper presents here the results using the same length of treatment assumptions parameters as in approach 1 and 2.

-Under approach 3, and using the same assumptions as above, the benefits will be: `r round(app3_pv_benef_no_ext_in, 2)` and `r round(app3_pv_benef_yes_ext_in, 2)` when using benefits of approach 1 without and with externalities, and `r round(app3_pv_benef_all_new_in, 2)` when using the benefit structure of approach 2.
+Under approach 3, and using the same assumptions as above, the benefits will be: 77.61 and 702 when using benefits of approach 1 without and with externalities, and 289.9 when using the benefit structure of approach 2.

 ### Costs